 Searsburg Wind and Deerfield Wind

 The eleven 550 kW wind turbines that make up Searsburg's 6 MW wind plant in southwestern Vermont provide emission-free electricity for 1,704 average Vermont households.
-This project is owned by Green Mountain Power and commenced operations in July, 1997.
+This project is owned by Green Mountain Power and has been running consistently for 25 years after commencing operations in 1997.
 At the time it was the largest wind farm east of the Mississippi River.
 Searsburg also serves as an educational resource and research tool for investigating wind generation in cold climates.
-As a result, Searsburg has established the standard for wind energy generation in the northeast's harsh climate exemplified by the facility's >90% availability over its 21 years of operation.
+As a result, Searsburg has established the standard for wind energy generation in the northeast's harsh climate exemplified by the facility's >90% availability over its 24 years of operation.

 VERA was instrumental in helping Green Mountain Power bring this showcase project from concept to completion with project management, wind resource and energy assessment, permitting guidance, and community outreach.
 As a direct result of VERA's efforts, Searsburg participated in the Electric Power Research Institute's (EPRI's) Turbine Verification Program.
 VERA continued to monitor Searsburg's operational performance and provide educational site visits well into the Projects second decade of its operation.